GHK-Cu 50mg

-Copper peptide with powerful anti-aging and wound healing properties.
+Copper peptide with powerful anti-aging, collagen synthesis, and wound healing properties.

 🔬 Mechanism of Action